wlu314/punt-engine/README.md

 <!-- omit in toc -->
 # punt-engine: high-freq trading on FPGAs via Haskell

-At a high level, this project uses Clash (a semantic subset of Haskell) as a hardware description language to develop a high-frequency trading engine for FPGAs.
+This project uses Clash (a semantic subset of Haskell) as a hardware description language to develop a high-frequency trading engine for FPGAs.

 <!-- omit in toc -->
 # Table of Contents